ruwanliyanage123/course-management-system/README.md

 1.singleton design pattern for the database connection.

-Singleton design pattern belongs into the creational category.
+Singleton design pattern belongs into the creational design pattern category.
 Those are control the object creation and reduce the complexity of the system.
 This design pattern can use with database connection.
 By using singleton design pattern for the database connection we can ensure that we will be able to maintain the a single database connection over the project without any problems. other wise if there more than one connections, can